Power Rangers GPX, episode 1: Start Your Engines, Part 1

 "Oh, okay," said Daisuke.
 Daisuke got his snacks and got ready to go.
 But before he did, he asked, "So why are you here in Tokyo?"

 "Me?
-I'm here because I got some e-mail from the Miyazawa Group, five weeks ago that that told me about an internship and simply included airline ticket information and hotel information and told me that it was all for free.
-I pretty much jumped at it."
+I'm here because I got some e-mail from the Miyazawa Group over a month ago that that told me about an internship and simply included airline ticket information and hotel information and told me that it was all for free.
+I pretty much jumped at it, applied and here I am."

 "Wait," said Daisuke, as he began to think.
 "That is my family's company."